Anthonyk3801/tic-tac-toe/README.md

 # tic-tac-toe

 # Requirements
-Markup : * Built with HTML and JavaScript, the page should load an empty 3x3 grid roughly the same size as the window of desktop browser.
+* Built with HTML and JavaScript, the page should load an empty 3x3 grid roughly the same size as the window of desktop browser.
 * Players will take turns clicking on empty cells of the grid with their mouse to fill the cell with an X or O symbol, one for each player.
 * For the first turn, randomize the starting symbol.
 After that, alternate the player symbol after playing an empty square.
 The current player should be shown beneath the grid.
 * The game should detect a winner or a draw and print the result beneath the grid.